jordanbaird/Prism/README.md

 }
 ```

-Each attribute functions similarly to `Prism` itself, in that you can nest other elements inside of them.
-The `String` type conforms to `PrismElement`, so you can use string literals inline with other elements and attributes.
+Each attribute behaves similarly to `Prism` itself, in that you can nest other elements inside of them.

 ```swift
 let text = Prism {